WorkerHive/flow-provider/README.md

 The following snippet generates an apollo-server configured with a SensitiveType and a Hash no resolvers are set up for the hash but the SensitiveType will now have resolvers for

-- sensitivetypes: [SensitiveType]
+- sensitiveTypes: [SensitiveType]
-- sensitivetype(id: ID): SensitiveType
+- sensitiveType(id: ID): SensitiveType
-- addSensitiveType(sensitivetype: SensitiveTypeInput) : SensitiveType
+- addSensitiveType(sensitiveType: SensitiveTypeInput) : SensitiveType
-- updateSensitiveType(id: ID, sensitivetype: SensitiveTypeInput) : SensitiveType
+- updateSensitiveType(id: ID, sensitiveType: SensitiveTypeInput) : SensitiveType
 - deleteSensitiveType(id: ID): Boolean

 these will be routed by default to the app store provided, if the configurable directive has been set the user can choose which store they would like to use